SaraSallah/Recipe-Hub-Final-Project/README.md

+# Recipe Hub
-Recipe Hub is website for discovering, preparing, and sharing recipes.
+ Recipe Hubis website for discovering, preparing, and sharing recipes.
 With easy-to-follow instructions, ingredient lists, and a variety of categories

 ## Prerequisites
 Did you add any additional modules that someone needs to install (for instance anything in Python that you `pip install-ed`)?